Canada-Netherlands relations

 The Netherlands is a strong international partner and ally for Canada.
 We are like-minded across a broad spectrum of issues, including our common commitment to human rights, gender equality, combating climate change, multilateralism, and the rules-based international order.

 The Dutch are well-regarded multilateral players alongside Canada in the UN, NATO, OSCE, and at the various international institutions headquartered in The Hague.
-The complementarity in our approaches provides lessons-learned in both directions.
 We also share mutually-beneficial partnerships and perspectives with the Dutch on security, intelligence and rule of law issues.
-Our cooperation in support of Ukraine following Russia’s full-scale invasion in 2022, and since that time, is but one important example.
+Our cooperation in support of Ukraine since Russia’s full-scale invasion in 2022 is but one important example.
 Our interests also converge in the Americas, where the Kingdom of the Netherlands – which includes the constituent countries of Aruba, Curaçao and Sint Maarten and special municipalities of Saba, Sint Eustatius and Bonaire – is a neighbour and friend.

 To develop effective responses to today’s most pressing global challenges, Canada and the Netherlands work closely in multilateral fora and instruments, such as: